raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Summary Highlights

-This section summarizes some noteworthy highlights about various components of the DSO protocol.
+This section summarizes some noteworthy highlights about various aspects of the DSO protocol.

 ## QR bit and MESSAGE ID